VerifiedarXiv:2005.1416520 min

 In-context learning was not new.
 GPT-2 had shown flickers of it the year before, and the results were far behind fine-tuning.
 GPT-3 bets the ability grows with scale rather than staying a small-model curiosity.
 The reason to believe that comes from a separate line of work on how loss behaves as you scale up.

 Kaplan et al. (2020) found that the validation loss of a Transformer language model falls as a clean power law in scale.
-Hold data and compute generous, and loss versus the number of (non-embedding) parameters NN obeys
+Given generous data and compute, loss versus the number of (non-embedding) parameters NN obeys

 Figure 3 · smooth scaling